zamastyle/phantom_mhike/Format Block Loops.md

 `sourceAddress` values in the source artifacts in the container.
 The action would then execute once for each of the sourceAddresses.
 This is an intuitive behavior and individual action results are generated for each input as expected.

-_Unfortunately_, when working with code blocks (legacy custom functions) the behavior is entirly different.
+_Unfortunately_, when working with code blocks (legacy custom functions) the behavior is entirely different.
 A list output in a code block variable that is passed to an action is not treated as a list but instead as a single object.

 If a code block processed the artifacts above and created an output variable like this: